Vorkytaka/mini_tea/packages/mini_tea/README.md

 Think about it as a state machine of business logic.

+This function must return record with optional state and optional effects.
+If state is not null, it will be updated in the Feature.
+And if effects is not empty, it will be executed in the Effect Handler.

+To make it easier, you can use `next` helper function, it will be inlined at the compilation.

 ```dart
 Next<State, Effect> update(State state, Msg message) {
   switch(message) {